P-ADA-wan/P-ADA-wan.github.io/index.md

 We also learnt that our intuition about correlation might be wrong sometimes.
 We thought that obesity among children and grocery shopping was correlated, but it was not the case.

 # III - Geographical Visualization
-As presented in the previous post, we have at our disposal a huge dataset containing the food purchases made in the Tesco shops within the boundaries of London.
+As presented in the previous part, we have at our disposal a huge dataset containing the food purchases made in the Tesco shops within the boundaries of London.
 Faced with all this data, we are a little lost and ask ourselves where to begin.
 And suddenly we remember that we learned, during our Padawan formation, how to become a data vizard.
 We take out our most beautiful tools and begin to make some visualizations to understand better our data.
-We have many features available for the purchases .
+We have many features available for purchases.
 We notice that the Tesco paper did not deeply explore the different **food categories**.
-Therefore, we decide to focus on these ones.
+Therefore, we decide to focus on these.

 ## What we want to visualize
-We wonder if the Tesco consumers buy the same products and in same quantity all over the city.
+We wonder if the Tesco consumers buy the same products and in the same quantity all over the city.
 In particular, we wonder :
-- Are there some food categories that are preferred in certain regions ?
+- Are there some food categories that are preferred in certain regions?
-- Are there some others that are equally bought in the city ?
+- Are there some others that are equally bought in the city?
-- Can we draw a pattern from this visualization ?
+- Can we draw a pattern from this visualization?

-In order to try to answer all these questions, we make plots of the distribution of a certain food category all over London.
+To try to answer all these questions, we make plots of the distribution of a certain food category all over London.
 We consider a mean of the fraction of purchase of each food category in a given ward.

 ## Visualizations